ragnar76/suska4/Firmware/README.md

 # Suska-IV Atmega Firmware

 The Source code of the AVR-Firmware is here: [Suska-Firmware git](https://github.com/umatthe/suska-firmware)<br>
+Here You find a short [Userguide](https://github.com/umatthe/suska-firmware/blob/master/suska/doc/userguide.txt) to the Shell at the AVRUART<br>
 This diectory contains the latest official binary.<br>
 To update the AVR-Firware on Suska_IV-B:
 - download binary [system-bf.hex](system-bf.hex)